CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-2.md

 In this task, you will implement routing logic using an Agent Workflow so the Planner can autonomously call HR or Compliance agents based on query intent.
 This establishes true multi-agent collaboration.

-1. From the list, select `main.py` under agent folder and add the following python code to configure A2A communiction flow agent.
+1. From the list, select `main.py` under agent folder and add the following python code to configure A2A communication flow agent.
 Add the following python code to configure agent routing logic.

    ```python
    import asyncio